Skip to content

 What is your go to fuel?

 Melissa Venables - I use a mix of solid food, gels and carb drinks.
-Favourite gels are Mountain Fuel jellies, Unived elite gels and High5.
+Favourite gels are Mountain Fuel Hydrogel Sports Jelly, Unived elite gels and High5.
 Unived are great for higher calories / carbs whereas the other two are half the calories / carbs but really easy to get down.
 Carb drinks are Tailwind and Unived.
 Electrolytes are For Goodness shakes nectar tabs.
 Protein shakes are for goodness shakes 3:1.
 Solid food I’m not so good with but find even if things are going wrong I can usually tolerate bananas and jelly babies.
 Mountain fuel flapjack, cashew nuts and Kendal mint cake have also been good in early stages.
 Coke is always a favourite of mine but at the track race when things all went wrong with fuelling, sweet tea was a godsend!

 Alison Walker - My go to fuel is Unived because of the high calorific content of the elite gels (190 calories) given I struggled to fuel in a previous 24 hour race in tooting due to the heat.
-To vary the textures in my mouth, I also had some ginger ale bloks as it isn’t very sweet and some sushi.
+To vary the textures in my mouth, I also had some Clif bloks as it isn’t very sweet and some sushi.
 I had also planned to take a recovery shake every 6 hours to give my body some protein during the race.
 As a heavy sweater, I take 500ml of PH every two hours, alternating with water to taste.
 I try not to start on caffeinated gels until 12 hours into the race as I know of the caffeine lows when you stop taking them.
 So I leave caffeine to when I absolutely need it and I take Unived gels for caffeine (double espresso) as it sits well with my gut.

 Samantha Amend - Revvies Energystrip, Banana, Flat coke, Tailwind, Huma Gels (New recommendation from XMiles).
 Less Heavy meals as I struggle to run but supplied myself fuel every 1hr and warm food planned beyond 100 miles.
 I tend to go for easy digestible light food I can pick up on the move.